ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 	options.setProperty("Authentication-Token", "authToken");
 	ManagedDevice dmClient = new ManagedDevice(options, deviceData);

-Note that the name of the properties are slightly changed to miror the names in Internet of Things Foundation Dashboard, but the existing users who wants to migrate from the DeviceClient to ManagedDevice can still use the old format:
+Note that the name of the properties are slightly changed to miror the names in Internet of Things Foundation Dashboard, but the existing users who wants to migrate from the DeviceClient to ManagedDevice can still use the old format and construct the ManagedDevice Instance:

 .. code:: java